 Gunman attacks Pittsburgh synagogue, killing 11 people

-PITTSBURGH – A shooter opened fire during a baby naming ceremony at a Pittsburgh synagogue on Saturday, killing 11 people.
+PITTSBURGH – A gunman who's believed to have spewed anti-Semitic slurs and rhetoric on social media barged into a baby-naming ceremony at a Pittsburgh synagogue on Saturday and opened fire, killing 11 people in one of the deadliest attacks on Jews in U.S. history.

-At least six other people were wounded, including four police officers who dashed to the scene, authorities said.
+The 20-minute attack at Tree of Life Congregation in the Squirrel Hill neighborhood left at least six others wounded, including four police officers who dashed to the scene, authorities said.

-Police said a suspect was in custody after the attack at the Tree of Life Congregation in Pittsburgh's Squirrel Hill neighborhood.
-A law enforcement official identified the suspect as Robert Bowers and said he is in his 40s.
-The official wasn't authorized to discuss an ongoing investigation and spoke to The Associated Press on condition of anonymity.
+The suspect, Robert Bowers, traded gunfire with police and was shot several times.
+Bowers, who was in fair condition at a hospital, was expected to face federal hate-crime charges.

-Bob Jones, the special agent in charge of the FBI's office in Pittsburgh, said investigators Bowers was not known to law enforcement and that they believe he was acting alone.
-He said Bowers' full motive still isn't known.
+"Please know that justice in this case will be swift and it will be severe," Scott Brady, the chief federal prosecutor in western Pennsylvania, said at a late-afternoon news conference, characterizing the slaughter as a "terrible and unspeakable act of hate."

 The social media site Gab.com said the alleged shooter had a profile on its website, which is popular with far-right extremists.
 The company said the account was verified after the shooting and matched the name of the gunman.